Liverpool are aiming to become only the second English team to ever win the current incarnation of the world championship in club football.

 The Merseyside outfit arrived in Japan basking in the post-Istanbul glow of their unbelievable Champions League triumph, and handily disposed of Singaporean side Deportivo Saprissa 3-0 in the semi-final.
 Steven Gerrard scored either side of a Peter Crouch effort.

-Liverpool couldn’t get the job done in Yokohama, however, losing the final 1-0 to Sao Paolo.
+Liverpool couldn’t get the job done in Yokohama, however, losing the final 1-0 to Sao Paulo.
 Mineiro scored the only goal of the game in the 27th minute, but the Reds could not muster up an equaliser as the Brazilians held on for victory.

-Man United – 2008
+Manchester United – 2008

 Nine years after the disaster in Brazil, Man United were far more successful in their second appearance in the Club World Cup in 2008.